 - Sams Club sometimes sells discounted Disney gift cards.

-- If you live in Southern California you get discounted tickets.
+- If you live in Southern California special discounted tickets are offered on occasion.

 - Timeshare presentations!
 They are excruciating and you have to say no about 50 times, but a reader said she got 4 free tickets for attending one at a hotel near Disneyland!